Who does this guidance apply to and scope

 Dentists can continue urgent and routine dental care, in a way that is safe, operationally deliverable and allows dental practices flexibility to do what is best for patients and their teams.
 Progression to the full range of dental care should be risk-managed by the individual practice and can include aerosol-generating procedures (AGPs), subject to following the necessary IPC and PPE requirements.

-Treatment of patients with confirmed or suspected cases of COVID-19 should be deferred until asymptomatic and always for a minimum of 10 and ideally 14 days.
+General treatment of patients with confirmed or suspected cases of COVID-19 should be postponed for a minimum of 10 days (and ideally 14 days) and until the patient is no longer exhibiting symptoms.

 If patients with confirmed or suspected cases of COVID-19 have emergency dental care needs, then they can be treated with stringent Infection Prevention and Control Protocols and with correct PPE in line with the NHS England guidance as below: